 - banana slices

-Stir in milk and vanilla, and add the bananas.
+- Stir in regular milk and vanilla, and add the mashed bananas.
 Pour egg yolk mixture over the flour mixture and stir gently until combined.

-After cooling, prick the top of the cake with a fork.
-In a large measuring cup, combine condensed milk, evaporated milk, and heavy cream.
+- After cooling, prick the top of the cake with a fork.
+In a large measuring cup, combine condensed milk, evaporated milk, and 1/4 cup heavy cream.
 Mix thoroughly.

-Whip remaining heavy cream with 1 tablespoon of sugar until thick and spreadable.
-Spread over surface and sides of the cake.
+- After giving it a good stir, drizzle the remaining cup of milk mixture over the top of the cake.
+Whip the remaining 1 3/4 cups heavy cream with 1 tablespoon of sugar until thick and spreadable.
+Spread the whipped cream over surface and sides of the cake.